azurecitadel/azurecitadel.github.io/workshops/vdc/lab2.md

 lynx http://10.1.1.4
 ```

-<<<<YOU ARE HERE>>>>

 This command should return an HTML page showing some information, such as the page title, the hostname, system info and whether the application is running inside a container or not.
+(The curl command will return the raw HTML, whilst the lynx command should bring up a simple ASCII based browser.)

 If you try the same request a number of times, you may notice that the response contains either *Spoke1-VM1* or *Spoke1-VM2* as the hostname, as the load balancer has both of these machines in the backend pool.